xiaolei-lab/SIMER/README.md

 ## Pedigree
 **[back to top](#contents)**
 **SIMER** supports designed pedigree to control mating process.
 Designed pedigree is useful only in "userped" reproduction.
+Pedigree should at least start with generation 2.
+The first column is sample id, the sescond column is paternal id, and the third column is maternal id.
+Please make sure that paternal id and maternal id can be found in the last generation.

 > `userped.txt`